redsevensquared/change-log/readme.md

 ## Initial Development pre 1.0.0

-- Testing and applying Cartalyst Sentry, Sentry-social, and API.
+- Testing and applying Cartalyst Sentry, Sentry-Social, and API.
 - Created this `readme.md` booyah!
 Commit that, Yo.